Daniel Arap Moi's complicated and often brutal legacy

 A violent time

-It was a violent time, full of overbearing state security operatives an
+It was a violent time, full of overbearing state security operatives and deaths on the streets in various protests,